-Gears are as common an engineering component as bearings and used in as wide a variety of applications.
+As part of our custom bearing solutions for our clients, we design and manufacture plastic gears and geared bearings.
+Gears are a common an engineering component as bearings and used in as wide a variety of applications.
 Where bearings facilitate freedom of movement, gears allow an element of control and manipulation of movement and power usage, preventing slipping and increasing operational efficiency.

-At BNL we integrate rolling elements with gear forms via injection moulding methods.
-The resulting integrated product can reduce operating friction, heat and resulting wear, plus debris ingress that causes fouling of the gear or rack operation.
-Injection moulded integration provides design flexibility to combine other features such as location mounts, quick release clips and other mating parts.
+At BNL, we integrate rolling element bearings with gear forms via injection moulding methods.
+As a result, the integrated product reduces operating friction, heat and resulting wear, plus debris ingress that causes fouling of the gear or rack operation.
+Additionally, injection moulded integration provides design flexibility to combine other features such as location mounts, quick release clips and other mating parts.

 - operation with minimum or no lubrication (although they can be lubricated if required)

 - lightweight materials that assist in weight saving and power reduction objectives